TeamMGE/MicrobialGenomicsCourse/_episodes/06-pangenome-HLA.md

  ~~~
  {: .bash}

 It is clearly visible in the diagnostic plots, but also in the alignment file, that the graph has been broken into isolated components formed by sets of sequences that have >95% pairwise identity.

-> ## Exercise
->
-> How does the pan-genome graph change when you adjust the percent identity to 80%?
->
->> ## Solution
->>
->> There is only minimal differences between the previous graph and the new graph.
-One would expect that lowering identity has a significant impact on the graph by providing more opportunity for an alignment.
->>
-> {: .solution}
-{: .challenge}
+You can also check this by obtaining the length of the graph with `odgi statss`.

 Another key parameter is `-k`.
 This filter removes exact matches from alignments that are shorter than `-k`.
 Short matches occur in regions of high diversity.
 In practice, these short matches contribute little to the overall structure of the graph, and we can remove them to further simplify the base graph structure.

 > ## Exercise
 >
-> What happens if we reduce the length of the matches to 0?
-Keep the identity at 80%.
+> What happens if we increase the length of the matches to 47?.
 >
 >> ## Solution
 >>
->> There is only minimal differences between the previous graph and the new graph.
-One would expect that lowering identity has a significant impact on the graph by providing more opportunity for an alignment.
+>> The graph starts to become "braided", where regions previously aligned due to short matches are not longer joined.
+We might say that it is under-aligned.
 >>
 > {: .solution}
 {: .challenge}